nnebbe1/NormanUpdate1/README.md

 - The player can jump when pressing the "spacebar".
 - It can move sideways or backward, as the player doesn't rotate when using a or d.
 For rotating the player, the mouse has to be used.
 - You can walk on almost all of the terrain (all that is within stone walls), including the clouds.
+- when jumping outside of the stonewalls into the off, player gets respawned at start position

 ### Collecting Items
 - Items can be picked up via pressing "e" in the area of the Item (Hints are shown throughout the game).